Rotajector systems were developed by Croll Reynolds vacuum engineers in the 1970s to address rising energy costs.

 Rotajector systems are high-efficiency combination ejector-liquid ring vacuum pump systems wherein the liquid ring pump replaces the final ejector stage of the system to reduce steam consumption.

-Rotajectors are highly reliable, with only one moving part and no lubricants or coolants required.
+Rotajectors are highly reliable, with only one moving part.
 They handle a wide range of gasses,vapors, particulates and contaminants without the need for filters separators or traps.

 The process gases to be handled by the Rotajector system are drawn in through the suction inlet of the first stage ejector and compressed by the ejector stage(s) to an inter-stage condenser.